 - Addition of saffron gives richer taste and aroma to the carrot halwa

-- If you do not have the access to khowa or mawa, then double the amount of full fat milk and simmer the carrots in it.
+- Do you want make gajar ka halwa without Khowa/mawa?
+Then, double the amount of full fat milk and simmer the carrots in it.
+You can also add some homemade malai along with milk.

-- Or add condensed milk to halwa instead of khowa.
-But, be sure to check the amount of sugar in that case, you may have to reduce it.
+- Or instead of khowa, add condensed milk to the carrot halwa.
+But, keep a CHECK on the amount of sugar, in this case, you may have to reduce it.

 - Like restaurants, you can serve gajar ka halwa with a scoop of vanilla ice-cream